 - business and investment experience.

-These skilled workers and business people can then be found and nominated for skilled visas by Australian employers or state and territory governments, or they might be invited by the Australian Government to lodge a visa application.
+These skilled workers and business people can then be found and nominated for skilled visas by Australian state and territory governments, or they might be invited by the Australian Government to lodge a visa application.

 All people interested in the points based skilled migration or business investment and innovation visa programs will need to submit an EOI and receive an invitation in order to lodge a visa application.